elenamlutz/nursing-homes-D3/README.md

 Using [data](https://data.medicare.gov/data/nursing-home-compare) from from the Centers for Medicare and Medicaid Services, I was able to analyze complaints and deficiencies per capita filed against for-profit and non-profit owned facilites in all 50 states.
 Since nursing homes are increasingly owned by for-profit chains and private equity investors, I scraped the CMS website to get the latest ownership structure for each facility in the country.
 I used Python (pandas) to clean and analyze the dataset after merging the complaints and deficiencies for facilities with my ownership dataset.

 My visualizations explain the large discrepancy of care between for-profit and non-profit or government-owned facilities.
 Given that for-profits own the majority of nursing homes across 50 states, I did a per-capita analysis to make sure that complaints and deficiencies are still filed mostly against for-profit owned facilities.
-In the top 10 worst states in terms of staffing, according to CMS five-star rankings, complaints filed per capita against for-profit facilities are higher than those against non-profit or government owned institutions.
+The top 10 states with highest number of complaints issued most complaints per 1000 residents against for-profit facilities.

-California, North Carolina and Oklahoma have the largest difference between complaints filed against the two ownership structures.

 Studies have shown that for-profit ownership exacerbates poor staffing as corporations are eager to run facilities on a leaner budget.
 Facilities are understaffed while nurses are underpaid.